Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +4000

-- Indiana is 17th-best in college basketball in terms of its odds to win the national championship (+4000), much higher than its computer rankings (32nd).
+- In terms of its odds to win the national championship (+4000), Indiana is 17th-best in the country.
+It is way below that, 33rd, according to computer rankings.

-- The Hoosiers were +3500 to win the national championship at the start of the season, and have now fallen to +4000, which is the 77th-biggest change in the country.
+- The Hoosiers' national championship odds have fallen from +3500 at the start of the season to +4000, the 77th-biggest change among all teams.

-- Based on its moneyline odds, Indiana has a 2.4% chance of winning the national championship.
+- With odds of +4000, Indiana has been given a 2.4% chance of winning the national championship.

 Miami Futures Odds